wenjiaz/content-api-docs/docs/item_search.md

 `status` | The status of the response.
 It refers to the state of the API.
 Successful calls will receive an "ok" even if your query did not return any results |  *String*
 `userTiers` | ? |  *String*
-`total` |  The number of results available for your search overall | *Integer*
+`total` |  The number of results available for your search overall | *Integer* `leadContent` |   To help show which are the key pieces of content at any one time, editors identify those pieces of content as "lead" for the tag in question | *String - list of items*

 ## Parameters